vickyc2266/HarmonyApp/README.md

 You can contact Harmony team at https://harmonydata.ac.uk/, Thomas Wood at http://fastdatascience.com/ or John Rogers at http://delosis.com

+## Deployment

+This app is deployed using Github actions when there is a push to `main` branch.
+The script to do this is under folder `.github`.

+Ulster University is managing the domain `harmonydata.ac.uk` which is configured to point to the IPs of the Github Pages deployment.

+For the staging app we are using a Netlify build with build hooks - please contact Thomas Wood/John Rogers for details.

 # How to contribute

 You can raise an issue in the [issue tracker](https://github.com/harmonydata/harmony/issues), and you can open a [pull request](https://github.com/harmonydata/harmony/pulls).